The Lake Central Park New York

 Engineering and Construction

 Creating The Lake required significant engineering efforts.
-The basin needed to be watertight to hold water effectively.
+Also, the basin needed to be watertight to hold water effectively.
 The original construction involved lining the bottom with a layer of clay to prevent seepage, a common technique at the time.
 Over the years, this lining has been maintained and updated to ensure the lake remains viable.

 Ecological Aspects and Management